3enoit3/notes/Languages/Cpp/Multithread.md

 ## Misc
 * Spurious wakeup: a thread is awoken from its waiting state even though no thread signaled the condition variable
   * Possible reason: system lost track of signals (ex. scheduler blackout) -> wakes up waiting thread by security
+* Lost wakeup : a thread is waiting for a event which has already happened
+  * Possible reason: condition_variable wait() without predicate
 * Race condition
   * https://github.com/google/sanitizers/wiki/ThreadSanitizerPopularDataRaces